OneIdentity/ansible-authentication-services/docs/CLIENT_CONFIG.md

             * `absent`
     * `line`
         * Optional
         * Default value is empty string.
 Line to be set or cleared from file depending on `state`.
-If `regex` is not set this line has to EXACTLY match an existing line.
-Most uses cases should use `regex`.
+If `regex` is not set this line has to EXACTLY match an existing line for it to be removed when `state` is `absent`.
+Most use cases for these files would likely use the `regex` field
     * `regex`
         * Optional
         * Omitted if not set.
 Used to match an existing line so that it can be cleared or modified.
 If `regex` is found and `insertafter` or `insertbefore` are not specified then the matched line will be removed or replaced depending on `state`.
 If `regex` is not found and `state` is present then `line` will be added to the end of the file.